-The FAN9672 controller is used to control two channel boost converters connected in parallel.
+The FAN9673 controller is used to control three-channel boost converters connected in parallel.
 The controller operates in average-current mode and Continuous Conduction Mode (CCM).
 Each channel affords one-third the power when the system operates close to full load or when channel management is disabled.

-Parallel power processing increases the number of power components, but the current rating of independent channels is reduced, so power semiconductors with lower current ratings can be applied.
-Another advantage of interleaved control is that the net output current ripple is the average of all interleaved channels' current ripple values.
-This results in a much lower net current ripple at the output capacitor, which extends the life cycle of the capacitor.
+Parallel power processing increases the number of power components, but the current rating of independent channels is reduced, allowing power semiconductors with lower current ratings to be applied.
+With interleaved control, the output current ripple is evenly distributed on channels and sequentially rippled on the output capacitor.
+Output current ripple is average share to difference sequence to output capacitor, which can extend the life of the capacitor.

-The switches of the two boost converters can be operated at two-channel / 180° out of phase.
+The switches of the three boost converters can operate at three-channel / 120° out-of-phase or two-channel / 180° out-of-phase (one channel disable at light load).
 The interleaving controller can reduce the total ripple current of input.
-The FAN9672 offers two types of channel management method selectable by the user.
+The FAN9673 offers two types of channel management method selectable by the user.

-5. Channel Management / CM Control
+5. Channel Management 2/3: CM Control

 The CM pin is used for channel management.
 The relationship of CM and the gain of the slave channel is shown in Figure 10.
 The level of CM determines the power level (V{VEA}) for reducing the output power for the slave PFC.
-The FAN9672 starts to reduce the current command ($I{MO}R_M$) for channel 2 by gain 2 when the V{VEA} level is lower than its CM level, as Figure 11 and Figure 12 show.
-The output power of the slave channel is reduced in response to the reduction of current.
-Typical G{ain2} is 1~0.
-Example: when CM2 is set in 3 V and V{VEA} is less than the CM2 voltage, the CM block reduces the command for channel 2 as:
+The FAN9673 starts to reduce the current command (IMORM) for channel 2/3 by Gain2/3 when the V{VEA} level is lower than its CM level, as Figure 11 and Figure 12 show.
+The output power of the slave channel is reduced in response to the reduction in current command.
+Typical $G{ain2/3}$ is 1~0.
+Example: when CM2 is set at 3 V and V{VEA} is less than the CM2 voltage, the channel management block reduces the command for channel 2 as: